Windows Memory Mapped File IO

 I think the main takeaways are:

-• ReadFile and WriteFile are clunky to use, require an extra in-memory buffer, and incur more overhead in the typical case.
+• ReadFile and WriteFile can be clunky to use, require an extra in-memory buffer, and incur more overhead in the typical case.

 • Aside from specific async workloads, memory-mapping is far more convenient to work with, although undocumented APIs are needed to expose file-resizing functionality.